kenmoini/teleprompter-1/README.md

 jump back to the top of the script.
 Each scrolling view can be adjusted to conform to different equipment needs.

+This is based on the teleprompter software by Schonology https://github.com/Schoonology/teleprompter Fixes have been included to patch the screen mirroring, and additional functionality has been added to enable keyboard input on the Control pages.
+Read more about the Keyboard Input below, which can also be used with an AirMouse that has directional buttons and Start/Stop.

 ## Installation

 1. Install [Node][node].